Greg Clark

 -

-The second is private investment which has woken up to scale of the urban opportunity and the existential imperative to make cities work.
+The second is intentional finance & investment capital which has woken up to scale of the global urban opportunity, and the existential imperative to make cities work.

 -

-The third is the new art of place-leadership, that integrates otherwise separated and fragmented inputs into ‘virtual governance’ premised on the imperatives of a place rather than sectors, institutions, or political parties.
-Place leadership builds new forms of social capital and identity through deep participation.
+The third is the new art of place-leadership, that integrates otherwise separated and fragmented inputs into combined governance, premised on the imperatives of a place, with shared identities and common purposes, rather than sectors, institutions, or political parties.
+Place leadership builds new forms of civic engagement, social capital, and belonging through new forms of participation at neighbourhood, city, metro/regional, and national levels.
+A new civic leadership of cities is emerging.